lizmat/articles/5to6-references.md

 *bound*), or a container (if they are *assigned*).
 Whenever a subroutine (or method) is called, the given arguments are de-containerized and then *bound* to the parameters of the subroutine (unless told to do otherwise).
+The containers also keep information such as constraints and default value.